theshahman/UMGwebscrape/README.md

 my code goes through each page and scrapes the bottom of the page Albums box (HTML).
 I hard coded it so it is ugly and long, but the result is some beatiful big data crowdsourced for us by Wikipedia pages.
 Don't worry I did try to find a HTTP request that did this and there wasn't one!!

-artist_list_to_link_list.py - request to original Wiki page with all artists parse_info.py - scrape data csv_writer.py - write to CSV
+artist_list_to_link_list.py - request to original Wiki page with all artists, parse_info.py - scrape data,
+     csv_writer.py - write to CSV